 This article lists things that can’t be and things that must be in every Michigan lease.
 The law that created these rules is called the Truth in Renting Act.
 This article does not include local laws.
 Check your local laws, called ordinances, for more rules about leases.

-Read the article Tenant Rights and Responsibilities to learn about being a tenant.
-Read the article Landlord Rights and Responsibilities (coming soon) to learn about being a landlord.
+If you don't have a written lease, read Oral Leases to learn more about non-written leases.
+Read Tenant Rights and Responsibilities to learn about being a tenant.
+Read Landlord Rights and Responsibilities (coming soon) to learn about being a landlord.

 Landlords Must Keep the Home Livable